SAP-samples/btp-cf-cap-multitenant-susaas/README.md

-# Develop a multitenant Software as a Service app in SAP BTP, Cloud Foundry environment
+# Develop a multitenant Software as a Service app in SAP BTP, Cloud Foundry Environment

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/btp-cf-cap-multitenant-susaas)](https://api.reuse.software/info/github.com/SAP-samples/btp-cf-cap-multitenant-susaas)

-> Note: The content of this GitHub repository has been created as source for the SAP Discovery Center Mission [Develop a multitenant Software as a Service app in SAP BTP, Cloud Foundry environment](https://discovery-center.cloud.sap/missiondetail/4064/4275).
+> Note: The content of this GitHub repository has been created as source for the SAP Discovery Center Mission [Develop a multitenant Software as a Service app in SAP BTP, Cloud Foundry Environment](available soon).
 We advise using the mission in the SAP Discovery Center directly.

 ## Description